swans-one/swanstwo/src/writings/Packaging-Django-Apps.md

-One of the cool things about Django projects being broken down in to Apps, is that these apps can be packaged and distributated separately.
+One of the cool things about Django projects being broken down in to Apps, is that these apps can be packaged and distributed separately.
 This presentation, given to Pittsburgh Code and Supply on July 8th, 2015, detailed why you might want to turn your Django apps into packages, and how to do so.